thradams/cake/ownership.md

    static_state(i, "zero");
 }
 ```
-Listing 14 - The zero state

 **Zero** and **null** are different states.
-This difference is necessary because, for non-pointers like the socket sample, 0 does not necessarily mean null; instead, -1 represents the null state.
+This difference is necessary because, for non-pointers like the socket sample, 0 does not necessarily mean null.
 The compiler does not know the semantics for types that are not pointers.
-However, you can use **static_set** to inform states.
+However, you can use **static_set** to override states.
 In Listing 15, we annotate that server_socket is null, which doesn't mean it is zero but indicates that it is not holding any resources and is safe to return without calling close.

+##### Listing 15 - Usage of static_set

 ```c
   owner int server_socket =